PubInv/freespireco/proposal.md

 We estimate these costs at $4,000 per team.
 We are currently proposing at least six such devices, so we need 6 * $14,000/year = $84,000/year for basic prototyping.

-As devices become ready for use, we believe the strategy of moving to "small-run production" of protypes, on the scale of 10s rather than 100s, allows for both hiqh-quality testing and compelling demonstrations of the value of the technology.
-As project reach "small-run production" readiness, additional money is required, which we estimate at $50,000 per project.
-"Small-run production" devices do not take on regulatory approval, but are aimed at research and testing institutions.
-This strategy has been moderately effective for the VentMon.

-If we assume two of our six main devices will reach "small-run" readiness in the first year, we will need about $100,000 more to produce these small runs.

 ## Legal and Publication Costs